gsytnik/google_trends_scraper/README.md

 3) **csv files do not get allocated to a new subdirectory when you run the script.**
 		* it is up to you to organize all the files into folders thereafter.

+4) **currently can't generate csvs for queries with certain special characters.**
+		* currently known characters: {':'}
+		* potential patch coming in the near future, if requested.

 # dependencies